Compote

-Compote or compôte (French for stewed fruit) is a dessert originating in medieval Europe, made of whole or pieces of fruit in sugar syrup.
+Compote or compôte (/'kA:mpout/ KAHM-poht; French for 'stewed fruit') is a dessert originating in medieval Europe, made of whole or pieces of fruit in sugar syrup.
 Whole fruits are cooked in water with sugar and spices.
 The syrup may be seasoned with vanilla, lemon or orange peel, cinnamon sticks or powder, cloves, other spices, ground almonds, grated coconut, candied fruit or raisins.
 The compote is served either warm or cold.

 History

 Compote conformed to the medieval presumption that fruit cooked in sugar syrup balanced the effects of humidity on the body.
 The name is derived from the Latin word compositus, meaning mixture.
 In late medieval England it was served at the beginning of the last course of a feast (or sometimes the second out of three courses), often accompanied by a creamy potage.
 During the Renaissance, it was served chilled at the end of dinner.
 Because it was easy to prepare, made from inexpensive ingredients and contained no dairy products, compote became a staple of Jewish households throughout Europe.
 In modern French, the term refers to usually unsweetened fruit purée without fruit chunks, such as applesauce.